 what conditions, etc. The PSC membership has six managers and six

 elected/appointed directors from among the owners of Foundations.
 PSC

 members also serve on the Board of Directors.

-The eight-member Trust Committee wears the employee hat
+The nine-member Trust Committee wears the employee hat

 and serves as the fiduciary for the benefits plans and trust assets,